-427 Templar Channel, the SE channel leading into Clayoquot Sound, is entered between Lennard Island and Frank Island (49°06'N, 125°54'W).
-Seas break across the entrance in heavy weather.

-428 Caution. - Templar Channel is shallow in its north part.
-Vessels drawing more than 4 m should not attempt it without local knowledge.

-429 Tidal streams in Templar Channel attain 1 to 2 kn, the flood setting north.

-430 Abandoned submarine cables cross Templar Channel from Lennard Island.
-One passes close north of Frank Island and terminates at Chesterman Beach; the other leads NE across the channel terminating at MacKenzie Beach.
+- 434 Templar Channel, the SE channel leading into Clayoquot Sound, is entered between Lennard Island and Frank Island (49°06'N, 125°54'W).
+Seas break across the entrance in heavy weather. - Caution.
+Templar Channel is shallow in its north part.
+Vessels drawing more than 4 m should not attempt it without local knowledge. - Tidal streams in Templar Channel attain 1 436 to 2 kn, the flood setting north. - Abandoned submarine cables cross Templar Channel from Lennard Island.
+One passes close north of Frank Island and terminates at Chesterman Beach; the other leads NE across the channel terminating at MacKenzie Beach. - Tonquin Island, 0.5 mile north of Lennard Island, 438 is on the west side of the fairway. - Thorn Reef extends north from Tonquin Island.
+A 439 First Nations village, on the east shore of Echachis Island, is usually inhabited during the summer fishing season.

-- Tonquin Island, 0.5 mile north of Lennard Island, is on the west side of the fairway. - 432 Thorn Reef extends north from Tonquin Island.
-A First Nations village, on the east shore of Echachis Island, is usually inhabited during the summer fishing season. - Two rocks, with 1.6 and 2.2 m over them, lie on the west side of the fairway about 0.2 mile off the south end of Wickaninnish Island and two drying rocks lie NNW of them about 0.1 mile offshore. - 434 Tonquin Island light buoy Y1 (133.5), marking the east end of Thorn Reef, is a port hand buoy.
+- Two rocks, with 1.6 and 2.2 m over them, lie on the west side of the fairway about 0.2 mile off the south end of Wickaninnish Island and two drying rocks lie NNW of them about 0.1 mile offshore. - 441 Tonquin Island light buoy Y1 (133.5), marking the east end of Thorn Reef, is a port hand buoy. - 442 Templar Channel light buoy Y2 (133), north of Tonquin Island, is a starboard hand buoy. - Felice Island light buoy Y3 (132), south of Felice Island, is a port hand buoy.